-Google offers it’s users the best experience and the most relevant search result.
+Google aspires to offer the best experience and the most relevant search result to their users.

-Google doesn’t always publicly announce what it expects from websites and things often change to prevent manipulative practices.
+Google infrequently announces what they expect from websites.
+Algorithms often change to prevent manipulative practices.
 That is why SEO is complicated and takes time.
-However there are some current basic principles.

 Basic Google principles

-Remember that page images will be ranked in Google’s image search.
-Images create a lot of traffic for your page.
+Popular images are displayed as an image pack on Google search pages not to mention Google’s specific image searches.
+Images expand exposure and traffic.
 The more traffic, the better the page rank.
-When putting a site together give Google as much information about the image as possible, including file name and ALT tags.
-You could even let people use your image and link back to your site to increase back links.
+When putting a site together give Google as much information about the image as possible using the image file name and ALT tag.
+Let people filch your images images, requiring them to link to your site to increase backlinks.